 Satisfaction with existing recreation facilities was high.
 Satisfaction (excellent, good and adequate) is seventy-four percent (74%) for children/youth facilities, sixty-five percent (65%) for seniors, eighty percent (80%) for families and seventy-nine (79%) for adults.
-The top five requested additional recreational facilities were the following: nature trails, interconnected trails, recreational trails, sidewalks and children's play areas, in that order.
+The 2017 Open Space Survey's top five additional recreational improvements were as follows: nature trails, interconnected trails, recreational trails, sidewalks and children's play areas, in that order.
+The top requested recreational improvements requested by Topsfield residents matched those identified by a 2017 statewide online survey; in descending order: biking paths, hiking/walking trails, and children's play areas.
 Addressing the interconnecting of trails, the accessible Topsfield Linear Common, a 3.9-mile trail built on an abandoned rail bed, is 66% complete, without the use of town funds as the Rail Trail Committee has been successful in obtaining grants and garnering volunteers for many projects.
+The other 34% of the trail is well used but does not yet have a "finished" surface.
 This trail now connects with the towns of Wenham and Boxford.
 When fully completed the "Border-to-Boston" trail from Danvers to the New Hampshire border will be a 28-mile recreational trail.
-The "Border-to-Boston" will then be part of the East Coast Greenway connecting 15 states, 450 cities and towns, and 3,000 miles of people-powered trails (32% off road) from Maine to Florida -the country's longest biking and walking route.
+The "Border-to-Boston" is part of the East Coast Greenway connecting 15 states, 450 cities and towns, and 3,000 miles of people-powered trails (32% off road) from Maine to Florida-the country's longest biking and walking route.
 See www.greenway.org.

 Topsfield has a small, bustling, downtown area, which encompasses retail shops and professional offices, the Town Hall, Town Library, and the Proctor School.
 With many Town residents enjoying activities such as jogging, cycling, and walking, access to the downtown area, other than by motor vehicle, was of great concern to the respondents.
 There were many handwritten comments concerning the need for additional sidewalks and the poor condition of existing ones in many areas of Town.
 A major reason given for the inability of residents east of Route 1 to get downtown is the lack of safe pedestrian crossings over Routes 1 and 97.
 Along the rail trail alignment the Rail Trail Committee has installed pedestrian operated solar powered RRFB's (rapid rectangular flashing beacons) working with both Mass DOT and the Topsfield Traffic Safety Committee to provide a safe crossing over each of these roads.
-Additional RRFB's should installed at other crossings.
-Another DCR grant has been applied for to cover their cost.
+Additional RRFB's are being installed at two other crossings with funding from another DCR grant.
+The DCR grant requires a 20% match which will come from "sweat equity" by members of the Rail Trail Committee, volunteers and senior intern residents from the Masconomet Regional High School.